hrishikesh1990/freelancer_report/docs/4-how-much-does-it-cost-to-hire-a-developer.md

 ![Cost-to-hire-a-web-or-app-developer.PNG](https://blog.flexiple.com/wp-content/uploads/2020/03/Cost-to-hire-a-web-or-app-developer-16x9.png)

+Hence, it's a case of understanding which one would work better for your use-case and suit your exact needs.
+So, let's start by delving deeper into each of these.

 ## Costing model 1: Project-based compensation

-In project-based compensation (or) ‘Fixed Price’ compensation, you would be required to pay a fixed rate based on the estimates of the freelancer.
+In project-based compensation (or) ‘Fixed Price’ compensation, you would need to pay a fixed rate (based on the estimates) to the freelancer.
 The payment is due upon the successful and satisfactory completion of the project.
-This type of model works well for small startups where budget is a major constraint, and needs to be adhered to without fail.
+This type of model works well for small startups where budget is a major constraint, and where strict adherence to the budget is the number one priority.

-However, it depends heavily on the initial estimates of time that have been assumed.
-So, fixed price projects are seldom used for long-term projects which require flexibility and re-alignment.
+However, it depends heavily on the initial estimates, that have been finalised based on some assumptions.
+Hence, for long-term projects, which require flexibility and re-alignment during the course of the project, fixed price projects are seldom used.

 #### Advantages:
-* Suited for short-term projects where fast turnarounds are required and payments need to be processed fast
+* Suited for short-term projects which require fast turnarounds, and payments need to be processed fast

 * As the model suggests, you know your costs upfront

 #### Drawbacks:
 * Requires the initial estimates to be perfectly accurate for the engagement to run as expected.
 This is fairly difficult for long-term projects and software development in general.

 * Usually results in misalignment of goals between the freelancer and the company.
-The former is incentivised to work towards project completion rather than building the best product possible
+‘Project completion’ takes center stage, rather than the goal of building the best product possible

-* High failure rate due to: problems in estimates, tough deadlines, lack of flexibility in product specs once project is started, misalignment of goals between the two parties, among others.
+* Problems in estimates, tough deadlines, lack of flexibility in product specs, and misalignment of goals between the two parties, among others, can lead to a High failure rate

 What we have touched upon is that design and development projects require a certain degree of flexibility.
-This is required to refine the build and make changes along the way.
-In project-based compensation, it isn’t possible to achieve this due to its rigid nature.
+This flexibility is necessary to refine the build and make changes along the way.
+In project-based compensation, achieving this can be very hard, due to its rigid nature.

 It applies more so for long-term projects that are highly subjective in nature, and often open-ended in certain aspects.
 Hence, a time-based compensation model might be better suited to design and development projects – as is observed by its higher popularity in the domain.

 ## Costing model 2: Time-based compensation
-In the time-based compensation model, payments are made to the freelancer typically for the hours that they put in on your project.
+In the time-based compensation model, you would pay the freelancer, typically, for the hours that they put in on your project.
 Of course, time-based can also be daily-/ weekly- (or) monthly-fee based in some cases.
 In such a model, you would be invoiced on regular intervals for the time that the freelancer has put in.

 This is more suited for long-term projects, due to more leeway being available in implementing changes as the project progresses.

 #### Advantages:
 * Greater degree of flexibility

-* Gives the developer freedom to devote time & energy in creating a quality product rather than being purely focused on meeting milestones and estimates at the cost of building a good product
+* Gives the developer freedom to devote time & energy in creating a quality product, rather than purely focusing on meeting milestones and estimates

 * Provides an opportunity for better communication throughout the project life-cycle, making it possible to share updates and align on objectives